 Groundwater modelling has a vital role to play in assessing the likely effectiveness of ASR / artificial recharge schemes and any uncertainty associated with the potential outcome.
 There are particular benefits in using groundwater modelling in an iterative manner throughout the scoping, investigation and development phases.

 We have the strongest team of groundwater modellers in the UK and have modelled a wide range of aquifers and borehole configurations.
 Particular strengths in the use of FEFLOW have been developed, which allows both the flow and transport elements of the problem to be modelled simultaneously.

-ESI has developed a tool for modelling groundwater chemistry changes in ASR schemes, using the geochemical code PHREEQC.
+ESI, now part of Stantec, has developed a tool for modelling groundwater chemistry changes in ASR schemes, using the geochemical code PHREEQC.
 PHREEQC is a software tool that enables simulation of geochemical processes including ion exchange, dissolution/precipitation, dual porosity, kinetic reactions plus many more.
 We have implemented a radial flow model within PHREEQC so that geochemical processes within and around the ‘bubble’ of fresh water can be simulated.
 (This is believed to be the first use of geochemical modelling in PHREEQC, with radial flow, in the UK.)

 In addition, we have developed the ability to use probabilistic analysis in PHREEQC to model the range of potential outcomes of hydrochemical reactions.
 (Once again this is believed to be the first time this has been done in the UK).
 This can be used to assess reasonable worse-case scenarios in terms of solute concentrations, duration of the settling-in phase, etc.